wso2/docs-is/en/identity-server/7.0.0/docs/guides/authorization/impersonation/user-impersonation.md

 ### Acquire Impersonated Access Token

-Token exchange grat type can be used exchange subject for an impersonated access token.
+Token exchange grant type can be used exchange subject for an impersonated access token.

 **Request Format**
 ``` bash